-See standing orders 5(h) and (i) below for the different rules that apply in the election of the Chairman of the Council at the annual meeting of the council. - s.
-Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
-At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave their vote for or against that question.
-Such a request shall be made before moving on to the next item of business on the agenda. - t.
-The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting: - ii. the names of councillors who are present and the names of councillors who are absent: - iii. interests that have been declared by councillors and non-councillors with voting rights; - iv the granting of dispensations (if any) to councillors and non-councillors with voting rights - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - u.
-A councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on their right to participate and vote on that matter.
+At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his vote for or against that question.
+Such a request shall be made before moving on to the next item of business on the agenda.

+- t. -The minutes of a meeting shall include an accurate record of the following: - i. the time and place of media used to conduct the meeting; - ii. the names of councillors who are present and the names of councillors who are absent: - iii. interests that have been declared by councillors and non-councillors with voting rights;

+- iv the granting of dispensations (if any) to councillors and non-councillors with voting rights - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - u.
+A councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - v.
-- v.
 No business may be transacted at a meeting unless at least one-third of the whole number of members of the council are present and in no case shall the quorum of a meeting be less than three. - See standing order 4d (viii) below for the quorum of a committee or sub-committee meeting. - w.
 If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
 The business on the agenda for the meeting shall be adjourned to another meeting.
 If the meeting is not quorate and there is no information from absent councillors it will be closed after 30 minutes from the publicised start time. - x.
 A meeting shall not exceed a period of 21⁄2 hours